 All Rights Reserved

 No interest in your bizniz.

 We will never personally individualise, store or onsell your data.
 We don't even know how, so don't worry.

 Privacy is precious.

 As far as we're concerned, you're fully anonymous.

-If our platform (Weebly) is adding cookies, harvesting your shit or whatnot, we encourage you to contact them and complain, disable and opt out etc. Look at their privacy page here so you can see what they're up to.
+Complain/disable/opt out.
+Look at their privacy page here so you can see what they're up to.

 And for the love of all that's holy, use Adblock or something similar.